MinterTeam/minterjs-util/README.md

 - txType: number or string, tx type
 - options: object
 - options.payload: string or Buffer, tx payload
-- options.coinSymbol: string, coin symbol if tx is coin creation
+- options.coinSymbol: string, coin symbol if tx is coin creation (can be replaced with `coinSymbolLength`)
+- options.coinSymbolLength: number, coin symbol length if tx is coin creation (can be replaced with `coinSymbol`)
 - options.multisendCount: number, count of recipients if tx is multisend
 ```
 import { getFeeValue, TX_TYPE } from 'minterjs-util';